MasterSkepticista/Brain-tumor-segmentation/README.md

 # Brain Tumor Segmentation using UNet-2D
 ----
 This fork has edits made in-place for allowing direct training.
 Also includes notebook for step-by-step approach.

 The model includes 'Dropout' layer.
 Feel free to test out your own variants in architecture.

+To download the dataset zip, head to [Penn Imaging Home](https://ipp.cbica.upenn.edu/) and apply for permissions.
+Paste the Training Data link at the appropriate cell in the notebook.

 ----
 ## Fully automatic Brain tumor segmentation